 If we love your pitch, we’ll be looking for a guest post that follows these guidelines.
 We might request a few edits before we’re ready to publish your post on our site.

-- At least 1,500 words.
-At the bare minimum, your post must be 1.5k words, and that’s really doing the least.
-Aim for 2k+.
+- At least 2,000 words.
 We don’t write short posts.
 We don’t think they’re sufficient to convey the depth of information that our readers come to our site looking for.
-So beef your post up and get wordy.
+So beef your post up and get wordy!

-- No more than 5 links to your site.
+- Up to 5 links to your site.
 Feel free to sprinkle your 5 links wherever you like to reap the SEO benefits of guest posting!
 We’re also happy to link to your social media.

 - Include relevant links to other sites.
 If you list a business or attraction in your post, you need to include a link to their website and their physical address.
 You should be providing enough relevant information to need a few links!
 For those concerned that this dilutes the effectiveness of their guest post, it doesn’t: Google loves relevant links because it means you’re serving up legitimately useful content.